This is an accordion element with a series of buttons that open and close related content panels.

 Paul Peppard

-Dr. Peppard conducts NIH-funded epidemiologic research into the causes and consequences of sleep disorders.
-Specific areas of interest include: the impact of the obesity epidemic on sleep apnea prevalence; the behavioral (e.g., physical inactivity, weight gain) and genetic predictors of sleep disorders; and outcomes of sleep disorders (e.g., cognitive dysfunction, hypertension, depression).
-In addition, Paul is Co-Director of the Survey of the Health of Wisconsin (SHOW), a statewide research study designed to measure a broad range of health conditions in Wisconsin.
+Dr. Peppard conducts NIH-funded epidemiologic research into the causes and consequences of sleep disorders and sleep behaviors.
+Specific areas of interest include: the impact of the obesity epidemic on sleep apnea prevalence; the behavioral (e.g., physical inactivity, weight gain) and genetic predictors of sleep disorders; outcomes of sleep disorders (e.g., cardiovascular disease, depression, metabolic dysfunction); and aging-related sleep outcomes (e.g., cognitive dysfunction, Alzheimer’s disease, physical functioning) .
+In addition, Paul is co-investigator on the Survey of the Health of Wisconsin (SHOW), a statewide research study designed to measure a broad range of health conditions in Wisconsin.

 See Dr. Peppard’s full bio here